Maff1t/Maff1t.github.io/_posts/2019-07-13-AntiDebugging.md

     .text:00401BFA                 retn    0C201h
 ```

- The first thing that we can notice, is that **this function has no sense**....BUT we can see a lot of *int 3* instructions (**THOSE ARE OUR BREAKPOINTS**!)
+ The first thing that we can notice, is that **this function has no sense**....BUT we can see a lot of *int 3* instructions (**THOSE ARE OUR BREAKPOINTS**!).
 Each time the execution reach an *int 3*, the code is "modified" by the debugger process, that intercept the breakpoint, and call the **handle_breakpoint** function!
 We have to patch this function to understand what is the correct flow.

 ## Patching the binary

-Ok, now that we know, how and where, the code is modified, we can modify the code manually to understand what is truly executed!
+Ok, now that we know how and where the code is modified, we can patch the code manually to understand what is truly executed!
 In the thread's function, when we find an *int 3* instruction, we know that we have to read the next byte, calculate  **(byte >> 2) and 7 + 1** and simply **NOP** (place a No OPeration instruction) the bytes that are not executed, to see the correct code.
 We have to remember to also change EAX each time!!!

 If we NOP also the *int 3* instruction (1 byte long), we have always a minimum of two bytes in which we can write, because, even if *(byte >> 2) and 7* is 0, we can write one byte on *int 3* and another byte because of the formula ( *(byte >> 2) and  7 **+ 1***).
 Then instead of nopping, we can insert the instruction *rol eax, 1* that fortunatly is 2 bytes long and is exactly what the debugger process do.